GilChrist19/mPlex/Main/Verily/README.md

 Created and tested the simulation script.
 It runs, properly manages files, and returns compressed data.
 The data is labeled by date, then kernel name.
 Need to check life and sampling params, then we're good to go.

+Update simTime to 190 days, 100 days of burn-in and 90 days, approximately 3 months, of data.
+All other parameters are good.
+Need to run over 2 adult mortalities (done).
+Data from today is in the [google drive](https://drive.google.com/drive/folders/1VVGG048C4giHtuDdN8bSyKAlUSm0-7Gw?usp=sharing).